GlotPress/GlotPress/readme.txt

 === GlotPress ===
-Contributors: a5hleyrich, bjork, bradt, gilbitron, gregross, javorszky, ocean90, polevaultweb, samuelsidler, tacoverdo,
+Contributors: a5hleyrich, bjork, bradt, gilbitron, gregross, javorszky, ocean90, polevaultweb, samuelsidler
 Tags: translation
 Requires at least: 4.4
 Tested up to: 4.4
 Stable tag: 1.0
 License: GPL2+

-This is a community-backed experiment dedicated to converting [GlotPress](https://github.com/GlotPress/GlotPress) into a WordPress plugin.
+GlotPress is a tool to help translators collaborate.

 == Description ==

+**This is a community-backed experiment dedicated to converting [GlotPress](https://github.com/GlotPress/GlotPress) into a WordPress plugin.**

 We are still in the process of converting GlotPress into a WordPress plugin.
 We're working through [the issues](https://github.com/deliciousbrains/GlotPress/milestones/1.0) to get it ready for its first release.
 The idea is to change as little as possible to get it working well.